Downloads of the Dynamic Digital Map

 Links to download the latest cross-platform, web enabled versions of the Dynamic Digital Map of Hiking the Holyoke Range (DDM-Holyokehike) are found below.

-Hiking the Holyoke Range is a virtual hiking trip.
-It provides the user with the ability to experience a hike in one of the many beautiful areas of Western Massachusetts without actually walking the path.
-There are images, with text to describe the location and other details.
-There are videos illustrating the structural development on a geologic time scale.
+The Dynamic Digital Map of Hiking the Holyoke Range provides a virtual hiking trip, and is an excellent way to preview options available when hiking the range, and a way to look back at your experience after a trip.
+It also provides the most comprehensive way to examine all the bike trails of the range, including descriptions of each, along with difficulty ratings.
+For those unable to make the trip, it gives a way to experience a hike in one of the many beautiful areas of Western Massachusetts without actually walking the path.
 The range consists of a 7-mile ridge that runs from Hadley to Belchertown and is a patchwork of state, town and private lands.
-Consisting of over 3,000 acres, it is one of the largest state parks in the state.
-It formed 200 mya when lava flowed from the valley floor, cooled and was upended.
-Evidence of glaciers, scouring the ridge's jagged edges smooth in some places, exposing bedrock, depositing till, sand, clay.
-80-90 images create a good sense of the hike.
-There are ground and air photos for perspective, videos of landform and structure and also a background of the historic landmarks and places along the way.
+Consisting of over 3,000 acres, it is one of the largest parks in the state.
+The range formed 200 million years ago when lava flowed across the valley floor, cooled and was tilted to the south by faulting associated with the formation of the Connecticut rift valley.
+In places, between 3 million and 15,000 years ago, glaciers scoured ridge's jagged edges smooth, exposing bedrock, and depositing till, sand, clay.
+The 83 images create a good sense of the hike.
+There are ground and air photos for perspective, and videos of landform and structure, and also a background of the historic landmarks and places along the way.
 Vista photos in all directions will help provide a sense of place and direction.
-The thematic maps used here are topographic and orthophoto.
+The first two thematic maps are topographic and orthophoto maps.
+A trail map, completed in 2005 by Hampshire College alum Eric Barnes, tops off the included maps; his trails are overlaid on the other two thematic maps for completeness.
+Please see the Hampshire College OPRA page for his version of the map.